Years of Experience

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Operations Management; employees claiming this as part of the toolbox earn a median of approximately $16.47 per hour.
-Security Policies and Procedures is a popular skill among G4S Security Services workers, with more than two-fifths of those surveyed reporting using it on the job.
-Other skills in demand are Customer Service, Scheduling, and Security Risk Management.
+The highest-paying skill to have in this role seems to be Operations Management; employees claiming this as part of the toolbox earn a median of $19.40 per hour.
+Security Policies and Procedures also popped up often in the survey as an important skill; more than two-fifths of employees surveyed report using it at work.
+Key skills also include Customer Service, Training, and Scheduling.

 Benefits and Perks